amake/omegat-moses-mt/README.md

 Moses Connector for OmegaT
 ==========================

-This is a plugin to allow OmegaT to source machine translations from [Moses] (http://www.statmt.org/moses/), an open-source statistical machine translation package.
+This is a plugin to allow OmegaT to source machine translations from [Moses](http://www.statmt.org/moses/), an open-source statistical machine translation package.

 This plugin talks to `mosesserver` over XML-RPC.